pcroch/find-movie/README.md

 - [ ] validation of data for duration and attendees
 - [ ] Memcache - get - check again
 - [ ] Memcache - paging - check again
+- [ ] Improving the rendering in index, show and create